vtreanor/vtreanor.github.io/_posts/2020-08-05-its-raining.md

 So, it is time to think up some alternatives.
 If it's raining then it seems logical to
 - either do some stuff indoors or
 - do outdoor stuff that is not affected by the rain.
 - abandon all and go back to bed.
+Just need a nice blonde.